PostgreSQL Fundamentals

 The ACID property ensuring that once a transaction is committed, it remains so even in the event of system failure.

-What Durability Means in PostgreSQL
+What Durability Means

 The ACID property ensuring that once a transaction is committed, it remains so even in the event of system failure.